DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 comments: true
 ---

-I couldn't find a complete tutorial for programming STM8 on Windows, so I decided to write my own explaining how to setup a Windows PC to easily do so.
+I couldn't find a complete tutorial for programming an STM8 on Windows, so I decided to write my own explaining how to setup a Windows PC to easily do so.
 However, even if you are not using Windows, you can still follow the articles to learn how to program an STM8, tutorials for Unix systems will be linked.